---->

 proportional to their mass and each accelerate themselves towards

-proportion to their own mass.
+inverse proportion to their own mass.
 Though such gravity-robots can be

 manual "Build A Remote-Controlled Robot" by David Shircliff from Hotfile.com at